Vic Chesnutt

 Grazie a una serie di impeccabili album, Vic Chesnutt e` diventato uno dei cantautori piu` importanti degli anni '90.
 Le sue canzoni, come quelle di gran parte dei cantautori, trattano per lo piu` temi malinconici, ma pochi sanno come lui trasformare il patetico in sereno.
 Nelle sue liriche, umilta` e bonarieta` mediano le tragedie quotidiane, cosi` come nella vita reale la sua personalita` e` riuscita a convivere con la condanna alla sedia a rotelle.

-Chesnutt suonava un pop innocuo nei La De Das quando, ubriaco, ebbe un grave incidente automobilistico che lo lascio` permanentemente invalido.
+Chesnutt suonava un pop innocuo nei La De Das quando, nel 1983, ubriaco, ebbe un grave incidente automobilistico che lo lascio` permanentemente invalido.
 Chesnutt, sotto l'egida di Michael Stipe, sfogo` la sua amarezza prima nell'album solista Little (Texas Hotel, 1990 - New West, 2004), volutamente chiuso nella sua solitudine e votato r una maniacale celebrazione del suo stato di vittima (Bakersfield era quasi un'invocazione al suicidio) e di calamita` assortite (Mr Riely), e poi sull'album West Of Rome (Texas Hotel, 1992 - New West, 2004), altrettanto depresso e personale, ma meno claustrofobicamente "solista" (con un vero complesso di accompagnamento, insomma), in cui brani come Florida lo avvicinano a un compagno di sventura come Robert Wyatt e altri (Where Were You, Bug) compongono delle commosse odi alla condizione umana in generale.
 Withering riporta all'amara auto-analisi del primo disco.

 Le canzoni di questo Daniel Johnston della Georgia non sono particolarmente originali (solamente molto tristi), ma la sua voce ne fa dei piccoli poemi.